 into the concrete garage floor.

-garage door, use a standard garage door sensor and magnet like the
+Note that the 2315 Sentrol magnetic contacts will not fit a one-piece garage door.
+If you have a single-panel, swing-up-type garage door, use a standard garage door sensor and magnet like the Honeywell 958.

-(normally open) switches, use Sentrol 2317 rail contacts.
+The Model 2315 Sentrol sensor is a 2-wire device designed for standard N/C (normally closed) alarm panel zones.
+If you need N/O (normally open) switches, use Sentrol 2317 rail contacts.
 These 3-wire devices provide both N/C and N/O connections.

 So, what makes 2315 Sentrol contacts so much better?
 Let’s take a look!